TinyCamML/TinyCamML/README.md

 # The Boron & OpenMV TinyCamML:
-### A small filed-deployable camera with a cell connection.
+### A small field-deployable camera with a cell connection.

 <img src="./assets/IMG_2059.JPG" width=20% height=20%/>